 Cordyceps has gained quite some popularity in the past few years, largely thanks to few fellow Finnish guys (Four Sigmatic) who are being very innovative with instantized medicinal mushroom drinks.

 There are some cool benefits – mostly around immune system function, cognitive functions, and antioxidant capacity – that can be attained by consuming mushrooms like Reishi, Lion’s mane, and Chaga.
-Cordyceps on the other hand is seen as more of a “sport mushroom”, as it’s claimed to increase VO2 max, endurance, and even testosterone levels.
-I’ve even seen it being called a natural performance enhancing drug too (as if that was a thing to begin with).
+Cordyceps, on the other hand, is seen as more of a “sports mushroom”, as it’s claimed to increase VO2 max, endurance, and even testosterone levels.
+I’ve even seen it being called a natural performance enhancing drug too (as if that was a thing, to begin with).